CLUB HISTORY/2024/25 PEN PICS/CLUB HONOURS

 By the 2009-10 season, Mick Woodward had stepped down as Chairman, though still owned most of the shares.
 Former West Ham midfielder John Moncur became the new Chairman, joined by his friend and local businessman, Andy Swallow, who became vice-chairman.
 Woodward started the season as CEO, but ended his involvement in the club by November.
 Andy Swallow stepped in to keep the club running.
 By the end of the campaign, the club finished bottom.
 Faced with a substantial rent increase, the club vacated its home ground of the Recreation Ground after 104 years.
 Rather than dropping to the Conference South, the club sought to drop a further division to the Isthmian Premier Division.
 Being Grays Athletic though, nothing is ever smooth!
 When the league allocations were revealed, Grays were initially placed in the Essex Senior League.
 After an appeal to the FA held at Wembley Stadium, the Blues eventually were placed in the Isthmian North Division, a drop of three levels.

-This season sees Grays Athletic ground sharing with our oldest rivals Tilbury, at Chadfields.
-Mark Stimson has returned as manager and Lee Vehit and Gavin Holland, taking over the roles of Chairman and his deputy.
+The 2023-24 season saw us ground-sharing with our oldest rivals Tilbury, at Chadfields.
+Mark Stimson had returned as manager and Lee Vehit and Gavin Holland took over the roles of Chairman and Vice-Chairman.
+Mark's reign was unsuccessful and he was replaced by former Basildon United manager, Darren Manning in November 2023, to steer the club forward on the pitch.